 No underwriter participated in, nor did we pay any commissions or fees to any underwriter, in the private placement.
 The private placement did not involve a public offering.
-The investors represented that they had such knowledge and experience in financial and business matters and in investments of this type that they were capable of spect

-This words and emperiors in interest and submiss matters and in investments of this type that they were supported in evaluating the merits and risks of the private placement shares and of making an informed investment decision with rethereto.
+The investors represented that they had such knowledge and experience in financial and business matters and in investments of this type that they were capable of evaluating the merits and risks of the private placement shares and of making an informed investment decision with respect thereto.